 3) A patient doesn’t resolve a claim in time.
 Watch for deadlines: You have 180 days from the date of service to appeal a denial.
 The 180-day appeal window will be specified in an explanation of benefits form.
 Following any appointment or insured healthcare service (i.e., unless a patient self-pays for care), a patient will receive an EOB stating how much their insurance company paid for the treatment and how much they still owe.
 The deadline for an appeal is always based on the date of a treatment or medical visit — even when the EOB letter isn’t sent until weeks or months afterwards.
 When an insurance company denies a claim, the EOB will explain why and tell you how to file an appeal to counter the denial.
 “The EOB will tell you where to send any additional information, and it’s important to follow all the directions,” says Byck, adding that the insurance company will look for any reason to turn down an appeal.

 Get your doctor on your side

-“Once you have the exact reason the claim was denied, use that language to shape your own appeal,” Donovan said.
+“Once you have the exact reason the claim was denied, use that language to shape your own appeal,” Donovan says.
 “Think of it like a contract dispute and use facts, not emotions.”

 If your insurer says that your treatment was not medically necessary, or that it’s considered experimental, go to your provider and ask them to help you prove its necessity, with documentation.